REVIEW OF INTERNAL CONTROL POLICY FOR THE YEAR ENDING 31 MARCH 2023

 The IA will write a separate report to the Council (a copy of which is sent to the Chair) detailing any findings they might have.

-The report of the IA is copied to all Members of FERM Committee and the Council and considered as an agenda item at their next meetings.
+The report of the IA is copied to all members of the Council and considered as an agenda item at their next meeting.
 Recommendations from the report will be recorded in the minutes.

 3.4 External Audit